Prince-Kumar-98/1Mg-Homeopathic-Analysis/README.md

 - **Presentation**: This is a PowerPoint presentation file that contains all major insights and conclusions.
 - **Word File**: This folder contains a document that provides the CSV document link and procedure instructions.
 - **Power BI**: This file contains the dashboard and all insights and conclusions.

+## Data Scrapping and Pre-processing
+The data Scrapping  and preprocessing phase of the project involves gathering relevant data from  1Mg site  and preparing it for analysis.